muckas/organizer/README.md

 ```
 gunicorn -b :5000 app:app
 ```
-Runs WSGI server accessible from outside by yourdomain.com:5000
+Runs WSGI server accessible from outside by on port 5000

 ## Deployment

 ### On linux

-#####Running a server from the command line is not advisable, so I am using "supervisor".
+Running a server from the command line is not advisable, so I am using "supervisor".

 Make a config file in /etc/supervisor/conf.d/
 ```